-If you’re not familiar with the word, charcuterie (pronounced shar-kood-eree) boards are meat and cheese boards that typically include a variety of items that can be paired in so many different ways, all equally delicious!
+If you’re not familiar with the word, a charcuterie (pronounced shar-kood-eree) board is meat and cheese platter that typically include a variety of items that can be paired in so many different ways, all equally delicious!
 I love fruit charcuterie boards because they are crowd-pleasers, and are so stunning!
 This board is different from the traditional charcuterie in that it’s primarily made up of fruits rather than meats and cheeses, but we still included some of those in there as well!

 Tips to making a beautiful fruit charcuterie board

 If you’re entertaining a crowd, large serving trays or a large board is the best option.
 I used a round platter from Crate and Barrel which is sold out, but you can find similar ones here, here and here.
 Another popular pick is this large wood cutting board.
 If you’re making a small fruit charcuterie board for date night, a small square or rectangular board is a great option.
 This also works if you have other appetizers you’re serving at a party, and a smaller charcuterie board.